Strumble Head

 Strumble Head lighthouse on the Pembrokeshire Coast.

 The route was a circular of just under 4 miles and we set off inland, following a quiet road and then a bridleway to eventually return to the coast path.
 The path gently undulates as it follows the sea, but isn’t strenuous in any way shape or form.
-Looks out for semi-wild ponies who roam the headland for conservation grazing.
+Look out for semi-wild ponies who roam the headland for conservation grazing.

 A boat in the sea off Strumble Head in Pembrokeshire.